With Permutive all the data you're collecting can be used to build highly custom segments. Here I look at how segments work with an example.

 Create the Segment

-I'm going to create a segment of users who have read 2+ football articles in their current session.
-To do this, I create the segment in the Permutive dashboard, as shown below:
+I'm going to create a segment of users who have read 2+ football articles in their current session, as shown below:

 How the Segment Works

 A user hits the site and browses their first football article then, 5 minutes later, they click on a second football article.
 As the page is loading Permutive processes the data and adds the user to the 'Football' segment.
-This segment can then immediately be passed into other platforms, for example into DFP for a football-related advertising campaign.
-So the user can be targeted with football related advertising on that page (the one where they met the segment criteria) and all future pages.
+This segment can then immediately be passed into other platforms (for example into DFP for a football-related advertising campaign).
+So the user can be targeted with football related advertising on that page (where they met the segment criteria) and all future pages.

 When they return for their next session, however, they no longer meet the segment criteria so they are removed from the segment - again, before the first page load.